RileyShort1/SpaceMissionsDashboard/README.md

 to prototype with.

 ## Running the App
-To run the app, make sure you have streamlit, pandas, and plotly installed.
+To run the app, make sure you have streamlit, pandas, pytest, and plotly installed.
 You can run it with the command "python -m streamlit run app.py"

+## Note on Testing
+The tests in the instruction document did not seem to match with the data in the csv file
+(in csv NASA has 203 missions, but doc example says 394)